Why convert hydraulics to electric high-force linear actuators

 Electricity costs

 Electric linear actuator systems are very efficient, typically operating at 75 to 80 percent efficiency, so they use less power than hydraulic systems.
 Hydraulic systems are only 40 to 50 percent efficient.
-(See page 11 of our white paper, Electric rod actuators vs. hydraulic cylinders: A comparison of the pros and cons of each technology, for an explanation of how to make this cost calculation.)

 Environmental risks